Follow-Up Clinic Visits, Blood Work and Other Testing

 CT Scan of Chest: An outpatient, noninvasive, radiologic test to assess your chest cavity including your heart and lungs.

 Bronchoscopy: is an outpatient, minimally invasive procedure during which your pulmonologist looks at your lungs and airways (the bronchial tubes and lungs).

-6 Minute Walk: This is a preoperative evaluation where the physical therapist will walk with you to measure your oxygen saturation level over time and distance.
+6 Minute Walk: This is a post-operative evaluation where the physical therapist will walk with you to measure your oxygen saturation level over time and distance.

 For the first few months following surgery, you will probably also require intravenous (IV) medications.
 Your transplant team will make all arrangements for your regular IV treatments.

 Remaining Compliant and Vigilant

 You will be on a relatively high dosage of three immunosuppressants, including prednisone, a steroid medication.
 These medications are very powerful, particularly prednisone, which is excellent for slowing inflammation that develops when your body recognizes the new organ.
 However, they can cause side effects, such as high cholesterol and triglycerides; high blood pressure; and kidney and gastrointestinal problems.
 When that happens, medications will be prescribed to treat the problems.
 Eventually, the dosage of immunosuppressants will be somewhat reduced as your body adjusts to the transplanted lung, but they will never be totally withdrawn.